 At some point you decide to see a Tarot reader, and after explaining the scenario, you ask the question: Will this relationship work out?
 Sometimes, this gets rephrased as, Is he/she the one?

 And this is where I have to pause and do a delicate dance around this question.
-It is not that I avoid the question – and I’ll look into the fortune telling aspect of readings in Part 3 of the series.
-I understand all too well that sometimes, there is a fated element to a relationship (or work, business, and life in general), and there is no avoiding this.
+It is not that I avoid the question – I understand all too well that sometimes, there is a fated element to a relationship (or work, business, and life in general), and there is no avoiding this.

 However, my experience, as both a reader and a client, is that in most cases, these are not the right questions to ask.
 For starters, one is placing a tremendous amount of power in the hands of the Tarot reader – and equally, one is disempowering themselves by doing so.
 The repercussions of this are vast, but essentially can be summed up in one word: responsibility, or lack of should I say.